 Furthermore, insurers cannot afford to be dependent on IT departments every time they need to make changes to their processes.
 Such dependency leads to widespread inefficiency, agent burnout fatigue, and failure to convert.

-Automating insurance sales processes can make these obstacles to selling and staying compliant a thing of the past.
+Intelligent process automation in the insurance industry can make these obstacles to selling and staying compliant a thing of the past.
 Especially with the rise of digital insurance sales, there is a real opportunity to automate the entire insurance sales lifecycle.

-With automated workflows, agents can put together more digital and engaging insurance product presentations, review the final policy in a collaborative environment, digitize T&Cs, request the customer’s eSignature, and set up automated billing.
+With automation tools, agents can put together more digital and engaging insurance product presentations, review the final policy in a collaborative environment, digitize T&Cs, request the customer’s eSignature, and set up automated billing resulting in faster turnaround times.
 This can all be handled by project owners or agents, without the need for coding.

 Here are some of the tangible benefits of automating insurance sales: